When Alexander the Great died, Babylon's market economy was in chaos.

 Commodity prices surged.
 Wool prices doubled.
 Barley prices rose more than 10 times over.

 Alexander's conquests brought riches to his kingdom, but not prosperity.
 Instead, an influx of silver led to an increase in the money supply.
 More silver meant silver was cheaper.
 And the cost of everyday items rose in concert.
-This spiraling inflation lasted for at least a decade –
+This spiraling inflation lasted for at least a decade – halving the value of the currency at the time.

 This wasn't the world's first case of inflation... and definitely not the last.